punarinta/seo-friendly/doc/recipes.md

 }
 ```

-You can use `200.html` instead of `shell.html` if you use `react-snap` and do not have separate `shell.html`.
-This is important because `react-snap` will prerender `index.html` and when user will be offline their will see a flash of `index.html` on navigation.
+You can use `200.html` instead of `shell.html` if you use `seo-friendly` and do not have separate `shell.html`.
+This is important because `seo-friendly` will prerender `index.html` and when user will be offline their will see a flash of `index.html` on navigation.

 ### Use sw-precache with Google Analytics